jportela/www-joaoportela/blog/2020/05/react-native-isolation-storybook-expo-workspaces.md

 yarn install
 ```

-And finally we are able to run the app:
+And finally, we are able to run the app:

 ```bash
 # /packages/app